Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

   <br>
 </p>

 Going even beyond, one of the most exciting outcomes of these models - especially the ones fine-tuned for `categoria` - was their ability to offer qualitative insights into the collection.
 For example, in analyzing projections, we discovered that necklaces from the *Mayongong* people display a broad color diversity, with several items featuring vibrant palettes not commonly seen for other groups.
-Intriguingly, some of these color schemes overlapped with those found in *Kamayurá* and *Kuikuro* necklaces, suggesting possible shared stylistic influences or material sources.
+Intriguingly, some of these color schemes overlapped with those found in *Kamayurá* and *Kuikuro* necklaces, suggesting possible shared stylistic influences or at least material sources.

 Another compelling observation was that both *Kamayurá* and *Kuikuro* necklaces frequently use a large lace to tie them, in contrast to the more commonly seen smaller wrap-style lace in other communities.
 The model's grouping behavior helped surface this design pattern, which might otherwise have been missed.
 We also noticed similarities between *Wajãpi* and *Wayana-Apalai* necklaces, especially in their color and layout, highlighting potential cultural or artisanal connections.